iuliet716/flash-attention-cuda-from-scratch/docs/ncu/00_naive.md

 ## Conclusion

-The baseline is not simply DRAM-bandwidth bound.

-Its performance is limited by inefficient memory access, low parallelism, long dependency chains, and poor data reuse.
+The baseline has different bottlenecks across its three kernels, rather than a single DRAM-bandwidth limitation.

 These observations motivate the following steps: optimized GEMM, warp-level softmax, and eventually tiled fused attention.